ElisaSalviato/SAMMY-method_4f/README.md

 ## 1) Trimming

 The first step of analysis is the trimming of the raw fastqs.
-This operation is done through the Trimmomatic software and it has been implemented through the bash script `01-trimmer.sh`, which you can find in the folder `Data_processing`.
+This operation is done through the Trimmomatic software and it has been implemented through the bash script `01-trimmer.sh`, which you can find in the `Data_processing` folder.
 For running this script the installation of Trimmomatic is required, we suggest to install through conda the version 0.39.

 The trimming script take as input: